 - Step 2: Start to design new tests.

 - Mills continues to use 4th and 8th grade Math and ELA scores to identify schools.

 - Revised Science tests are added in 4th and 8th grade.
 Though the Science test previously existed, this new version is heftier.
 Used by NYS as the third indicator for accountability under NCLB, they include a performance component, multiple choice questions, and some writing.

 2005 was a flurry of activity.
 Field testing for 3-8 tests begins using a process that’s been around since, well, almost the beginning.
-For reasons I’m not 100% sure on but appear to have to do with decisions around printing, NYS does stand-alone field testing.
+For reasons that have to do with decisions around printing, NYS does stand-alone field testing.
 In 2005, this made sense as there were no operational 3-8 tests in which to embed the items.
 Stand alone field testing has been an albatross of epic proportion in the recent testing era.
 Finally, these tests served as a transition between the 4th/8th state accountability system and the 3-8 federal accountability system (similar to the tests of 2012).

 Meanwhile, NY releases updated Math standards.
-New frameworks includes “bands and strands”, setting up a framework not unlike the CCLS content standards and Mathematical Practices.
+They include “bands and strands”, a framework not unlike the CCLS content standards and Mathematical Practices.
 This work includes creating “core curriculum guidance documents” which advise districts on how to attend to the standards in their curriculum but it isn’t full on “print this out and go teach” curriculum.
 The names of those who did this work appear to be lost to history or escape my googling.
 The roll out is a small team from NYSED who presented at regional meetings and conferences.